 4. The Isolated Automation Solution.

-In adopting a one-off or customized automation solution, companies take an important step toward digital transformation and optimal spend management along with a well-tuned procure-to-pay process.
+In adopting a one-off or customized automation solution, companies take an important step toward digital transformation and optimal spend management along with a well-tuned Purchase-to-Pay process.
 However, accounts payable and procurement remain separated, ironically limiting the potential for peak procurement performance and overall organizational adoption of digital transformation.

 - Important processes become faster and more accurate, but are limited with regard to contingency planning and overall business process optimization.